-Once the coking cycle is complete, the oven doors are removed and coke is pushed from the oven into a receiving car.
+Once the coking cycle is complete, the oven doors are removed, and coke is pushed from the oven into a receiving car.
 The car moves along the oven to the quench tower where is it deluged with water.
 The coke is then poured out onto the coke wharf for further cooling.
 Emissions from pushing and traveling to the quench tower are captured by a movable hood positioned over the receiving car.
 The hood ducts emissions to the Pushing Emissions Control System (PECS) baghouse.
 Baffles in the quench tower must be maintained to suppress the release of particulate emissions.
 Twelve thousand gallons of water are used per quench.
 After cooling, coke is conveyed to the screening station and then loaded into rail cars.

-Off gas from the ovens (raw coke oven gas or raw "COG"), is collected through the suction main to the four cross over mains and into the collecting main.
+Off gas from the ovens (raw coke oven gas or raw "COG"), is collected through the suction main to the four crossover mains and into the collecting main.
 The collecting main feeds the byproducts recovery plant.
 Flushing liquor is sprayed in the collecting main for cooling and tar begins to precipitate out.
 Tar, light oil, and ammonia are recovered from the coke oven gas through a series of decanters, condensers, heat exchangers, and stills.
 These products are then sold offsite.
 The byproducts recovery process is completely enclosed; nitrogen blanketing is in use for emissions suppression.
 Emissions from this process are only attributable to leaks or storage tank emissions and load out activities.
 The wash oil has a high boiling point; it absorbs benzene, toluene, and xylene, and is sent through the distillation column.
 Coal tar is loaded by rail or truck off site.

 Excess gas that is not needed in the underfire system by the battery or by US Steel is sent to the main flare.
 About 40% of the gas generated is used to underfire the battery.
-Natural gas could be used for a short time period in an emergency situation; however, the flame temperature is too high and it would damage the refractory if used on a long-term basis.
+Natural gas could be used for a short time period in an emergency situation; however, the flame temperature is too high, and it would damage the refractory if used on a long-term basis.
+USS stopped combusting COG in the hot strip mill reheat furnaces in mid-2016.
+As a result, much more COG has been combusted at the flare.